brandon-rhodes/fopnp/py3/chapter04/README.md

 The chapter gives a tour of DNS and how it provides worldwide name resolution.
 The three scripts involved are conceptually quite simple.
-The first simply asks the operating system to do its usual name resolution, and is the normal pattern that programs should undertake before opening a socket.
+The first asks the operating system to do its usual name resolution, and presents the normal pattern by which Python programs should resolve a name before opening a socket.

 ```
 $ python3 www_ping.py www.google.com